rghazt/Pomegranate/README.md

 <h2>Future plans</h2>
 <p>Graphic UI</p>
 <p>Sound</p>
-<p>Due changes of Pomegranate concept, android port plan will be frozen, but not cancelled.</p>
+<p>Due to changes in the Pomegranate concept, the Android port has been frozen, but not canceled.</p>
 <h2>Developers and special thanks</h2>
 <p>Main Dev - <a href="https://github.com/rghazt/">Nasok</a></li> (aka. rghazt)</p>
 <p>Special thanks to the artist, who drew this gorgeous pomegranate logo. (tiktok - <a href="https://www.tiktok.com/@arinakmttid">arinakmttid</a></li>)</p>
+<h2> Anti-Piracy policy </h2>
+<p>Pomegranate was created solel for educational purposes.
+We do not provide, host or link to any copyrighted game files.
+User must provide their own legally owned game dumps.
+Thank you for understanding.</p>